ouxiaogu/User-Guides/Markdown-Note.md

 **findBestFocus**: bestfocus = -70 nm

+**GaugeClean**:
+There are 2 prosperities for gauges in this case:
+1. gauges with the same group name like pitch, have the different pattern types.
+  - After Gauge check, I split the mixed group like pitch into two groups: pitch, 2D pitch for 1D, 2D respectively.
+2. many 2D pattern only have 1 gauge in the group.

-**OpticalTunning**: RMS = 2.397, please refer to current setting & result in attached ppt, OpticalTuningResult.pptx
+**OpticalTunning**: RMS = 2.52, please refer to current setting & result in attached ppt, OpticalTuningResult.pptx

 ## Clarification